RemmyDev1/CarScrapper/README.md

 Copyright © [2025] [RemmyDev].
 All rights reserved.

-You are granted a non-exclusive, non-transferable license to use, modify, and distribute the product solely for personal, educational, or non-commercial purposes.
+You are granted a non-exclusive, non-transferable license to use, modify, and distribute the product solely for educational purposes.
 The following conditions apply:

     1.Permitted Uses: You may use the product for the purpose of learning, research, or academic activities only.
 This includes usage in classrooms, student projects, or individual self-study.